What is the ASVAB?

 I am interested in taking the ASVAB at Euclid High School.
 What next?

-The ASVAB will be given to EHS students on Thursday, April 13th at 7:30 am in the Little Theater.
+The ASVAB will be given to EHS students.
 You must see Commander Dennis Morek (NJROTC room) prior to the test day in order to sign up and complete the paperwork necessary prior to the test day.